yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 # Mutating the Halfedge Mesh

 The primary `HalfedgeMesh` type in geometry central (as well as the associated `MeshData<T>` types) stores elements in densely packed arrays, which yields significant performance benefits.
 However, unlike most dense representations, this mesh is also mutable, meaning you can insert/delete mesh elements and the packed representation will be maintained under the hood.
 These modifications are implemented in O(1) time via amortized resizing of the underlying buffers (a la std::vector), as well as tombstones to represent deleted elements.

-Most of the complexity is hidden under the hood, but there are a few rules you need to follow as a user-- I'm documenting this system here for now.
+Most of the complexity is hidden under the hood, and the net effect is pretty great: you can utilize almost all of the functionality of geometry-central even while mutating a mesh, and there is no performance penalty compared to an unmodifiable mesh implmentation.
+However, there are a few rules you need to follow as a user-- I'm documenting these here for now.

 Beware: As of Oct 2018, these routines are still recently implemented and not well-tested.
 They may very well hold obnoxious lurking bugs.